VMBlakelock/destination-date-night/README.md

 ### Structure

-- Destination Date Nights site structure was to be simple.
+- Destination Date Night's site structure was to be simple.
 A one page site that draws in the user with a straightforward scroll.
-An eyecatching hero image and little enticing text to invite the user to see more.
+An eye-catching hero image and little enticing text to invite the user to see more.

-- The site has 5 areas, Nav bar, Hero Image, 2 main sections with descriptive text and interactivity and a footer.
+- The site has 5 areas, Navbar, Hero Image, 2 main sections with descriptive text and interactivity and a footer.
 It is hoped the user would be drawn into the site with by the brand design, color, image and text.

 ### Skeleton